 XML output

-The XML output contains a copy of the input XML file together with:
+The XML output contains a copy of the input XML file together with data specified in a control block.
+For example an XML output file might contain:

 explicit entries for parameters where a default value was used

 molecules, etc. from librarymols.xml and secondary input files that were used